FIshikawa/fsrtools/README.md

 # fsrtools

-"Fast simulating and Recording tools (fsrtools)" is a package managing numerical simulations.
+"Fast Simulating and Recording tools (fsrtools)" is a package managing numerical simulations.

 ## Features